wexeis/Documentation/03_Exercises/05_React/weather-api/README.md

 1. Temperature units are Celsius, Fahrenheit and Kelvin
 2. The weather API use the Kelvin Unit
 3. 1 Celsius is equal to 274.15 Kelvin **C = K - 273.15**
-4. Ask for the sample app as a last resort.

 Good luck!